misakimichy/Redux-state-tree/README.md

     3) If the action equals to 'function' not an object, we want to invoke that action passing store.dispatch, and if not, just invoke next passing it the action. (= middleware).
 This pattern is very common so you can use Redux-thunk and add `ReduxThunk.default` to the first argument inside of `createStore`.

+25. Thunkfy addItem
+    1) Thunkfy `addItem` of `Goals` component.
+It's basically same flow as step 24.
+First make a new action creator, `handleAddGoal` and for the first argument pass the goal name which is `this.input.value` and for the second argument, using callback function and empty `this.input.value`.

+    2) Create the `handleAddGoal` action creator.
+Pass name and cb (callback function) as arguments.
+Don't forget to invoke `cb()` inside of the action creator.

+    3) Also thunkfy the `removeItem` of `Goals` component.